 Victory Charter School Lottery Procedures

-- The lottery will be held at 2:00 PM on February 21, 2021.
-All applicants will receive notification by March 3, 2022 by email of acceptance or waiting list number.
+- The lottery will be held at 2:00 PM on February 21st of every school year.
+All applicants will receive notification by March 3rd by email of acceptance or waiting list number.

 - Once a student is enrolled, there is no need to reapply each subsequent year.
 A student’s seat is guaranteed until at least the first day of school unless a parent notifies the school otherwise.

-- Victory Charter School is a public school and requires no application fee or tuition. • In order to be eligible for admission, students or their guardian are required to reside in the State of Florida at the time of the application.
+- Victory Charter School is a public school and requires no application fee or tuition.
+In order to be eligible for admission, students or their guardians are required to reside in the State of Florida at the time of the application.

 - Under Florida General Statute (GS115C-391), Victory Charter School may refuse admission to any student who has been expelled or suspended from a public school, until the period of suspension or expulsion has expired.